A Dino-mite Day: Fun With Dinosaurs at Home

-Why only host an egg hunt once a year?
-Create a dinosaur egg hunt!
-Get some plastic Easter eggs and fill them with prizes.
-Then scatter the eggs around the house or the back yard.
+Create a dinosaur egg hunt with plastic Easter eggs and fill them with prizes.
+Scatter the eggs around the house or the backyard.
 Place a special prize in one to mark the “golden T-Rex egg.”

 Have children draw themselves as dinosaurs, combining both human and dinosaur features.
 Then have them create their own name by adding “-odactyl” or “-osaurus” to the end of their first names.
 Dan could be “Danosaurus” while Tom can become “Tomodactyl.”